sgratzl/chartjs-chart-geo/README.md

 ### ESM and Tree Shaking

-The ESM build of the library supports three shaking but having no side effects.
+The ESM build of the library supports tree shaking thus having no side effects.
 As a consequence the chart.js library won't be automatically manipulated nor new controllers automatically registered.
 One has to manually import and register them.

 ```js
 import Chart from 'chart.js';